-The ACU has set up a dedicated department to assist all our member Clubs and Promoters to obtain the necessary authorisation, either directly to the MSA or if they prefer through the ACU.
+The ACU has set up a dedicated department to assist all our member Clubs and Promoters to obtain the necessary authorisation, either directly to the Motorsport UK or if they prefer through the ACU.
 Several of our Clubs have been applying for authorisation for many years and the system works perfectly.
 However, the ACU recognises that for “first timers” it may be a little daunting, hence the reason for a friendly voice to assist.

 Please click here to download a copy of the E404 application form.